deepin-community/graphicsmagick/www/index.rst

     control management tool which supports management of local changes.
 The repository history goes back to 1998.

-  * GM has 0.00 (zero) defects per 1000 lines of code (335,577 total
+  * GM has 0.00 (zero) defects per 1000 lines of code (352,673 total
-    lines included) according to `Coverity Analysis Metrics`_ on August 9, 2023.
+    lines included) according to `Coverity Analysis Metrics`_ on July 26th, 2024.

   * GM developers contribute to other free projects for the public good.